 Over the last several years, the Canadian division of Manulife was experiencing rapid growth in the number of servers and databases it needed to manage.
 As it supported multiple business units across all of its institutional banking, retail banking, investments, and business travel insurance, server and database sprawl was consuming increasing hardware budgets and resource time.
 The financial organization found itself facing an IT environment that was growing at an unsustainable rate.

 Changing market demands are taking their toll on healthcare organizations’ IT departments.
 Health systems are being gobbled up in an eat-or-be-eaten environment that results in ongoing datacenter consolidation challenges.
-Michael York is positioning Asante, a not-for-profit regional healthcare system that provides care to about half a million people in southern Oregon and northern California, to eat—and containerization with DxEnterprise is helping him do that.
+Michael York is positioning Asante, a not-for-profit regional healthcare system that provides care to about half a million people in southern Oregon and northern California, to eat—and DxEnterprise is helping him do that.

 Sell mission-critical software to 4,000 lawyers?
 No worries.
 With DH2i, one of the world’s largest corporate law firms easily exceeds 99.9% SLAs on all SQL Server instances.
 All that and disaster recovery failover across two datacenters for the firm’s 40 million documents, even with dramatic reduction of physical hosts and SQL Server consolidation.